-The term of office of a Study Committee Chairman is four years; it can be extended to six years upon decision of the Administrative Council.
+The term of office of a Study Committee Chair is four years; it can be extended to six years upon decision of the Administrative Council.

-As far as possible the term of office of a Chairman begins and ends immediately after the CIGRE Session is over in order to facilitate his participation in the organisation and running of the discussion meetings of the following Sessions.
+As far as possible the term of office of a Chair begins and ends immediately after the CIGRE Session is over in order to facilitate his/her participation in the organisation and running of the discussion meetings of the following Sessions.

-After his retirement, the Chairman cannot be eligible for a position in the same Study Committee, either as a member or a secretary.
+After his/her retirement, the Chair cannot be eligible for a position in the same Study Committee, either as a member or a secretary.

 1.2.
-Responsibilities of the Chairman
+Responsibilities of the Chair

-The Chairman of a Study Committee, in collaboration with the Chairman of the Technical Committee and the Secretary General, prepares the proposals to be put forward to the Steering Committee concerning his Committee's membership.
+The Chair of a Study Committee, in collaboration with the Chair of the Technical Council and the Secretary General, prepares the proposals to be put forward to the Steering Committee concerning his/her Committee's membership.

-He draws up his Committee's characteristic membership profile (for regular and observer members).
+He draws up his/her Committee's characteristic membership profile (for regular and observer members).
 This profile is periodically revised to follow reorientation of the Study Committee's main field of activity.

-He organises the work of his Committee and decides - taking into account the views expressed by the members of his Study Committee - on publications to be released.
+He organises the work of his/her Committee and decides - taking into account the views expressed by the members of his/her Study Committee - on publications to be released.

-The Chairman is member of the Technical Committee and his appointment is personal; his position must nevertheless reflect the position of his Study Committee.
+The Chair is member of the Technical Council and his/her appointment is personal; his/her position must nevertheless reflect the position of his/her Study Committee.

 1.3.
-Unavailability of the Chairman
+Unavailability of the Chair

-When a Chairman is unable to take part in a Study Committee or Technical Committee meeting, he asks a member of the Committee or the Secretary to stand in for him.
+When a Chair is unable to take part in a Study Committee or Technical Council meeting, he/she asks a member of the Committee or the Secretary to stand in for him.

-In case of death, incapacity or resignation of a Study Committee Chairman, the Steering Committee - at the initiative of the Secretary General and upon proposal of the Chairman of the Technical

-Committee - will nominate, by correspondence if necessary, one of the members of the Study Committee to assume the Chairman's functions until a regular election can be held.
+In case of death, incapacity or resignation of a Study Committee Chair, the Steering Committee - at the initiative of the Secretary General and upon proposal of the Chair of the Technical Council - will nominate, by correspondence if necessary, one of the members of the Study Committee to assume the Chair's functions until a regular election can be held.